HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Loaded and linked that css in base html.
 1. Added custom code to `home.html`.
 1. Soft-coded url route in base html.
 This feels good!

+## 4. Admin Page
+1. `py manage.py makemigrations`: Creates the database table, or has something to do with it.
+1. `py manage.py migrate`: After the previous command, we have to run this. ¯\\\_(ツ)_/¯
+1. Only then can we use `py manage.py createsuperuser` to create a...super user, of course.
+1. Learnt to work with admin page of Django.
+This feels awesome!